isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-24-post-7-sep-2021-or-entrepreneurship-exposure-series-session-3-or-learn-about-startup-success-in-singapore.md

 #### Gain exclusive access to knowledge on launching a startup from prominent local founders

 What does it take to start up, from coming up with a business plan and getting market validation to building your customer base and securing funding, from the perspective of founders?
-Learn directly from the founder of Axe Factor, Skilio and GotSurge on how they grew their ideas into successful startups.
+Learn directly from the founder of She Loves Tech, Skilio and GotSurge on how they grew their ideas into successful startups.

 #### Exclusive opportunity to get a mentor or take part in the Youth Challenge along with signing up for the series